These are the current Bye-Laws as of July 2024.

 a.
 Any complaints about the conduct of candidates and their supporters must be made in writing in the time specified by the elections schedule.

 b.
-The DRO, in consultation with the Returning Officer as appropriate shall make a ruling on the matter within 48 hours of the receipt of the complaint.
+The Deputy Returning Officer, in consultation with the Returning Officer as appropriate shall make a ruling on the matter within 48 hours of the receipt of the complaint.
 They may give the alleged candidate the right of reply before making a ruling.
 Complainants may remain anonymous should they wish.

 c.
 The Returning Officer may take any of the following disciplinary actions: